-The photo below is to show you what you need to make the recipe.
+The photo below is to show you what you need to make the prawn stir fry noodles recipe.
 It is a handy guide to refer to when shopping.
-For exact measurements scroll to the printable recipe card below.
+For exact measurements please refer to the printable recipe card below.

 As you can see, the recipe calls for:

 - Salt and pepper: these are to season the prawns and we add them to the hot oil and garlic.

 - Garlic: you can use fresh cloves, finely chopped or minced garlic.
 Go easy on this ingredient if you are not a huge fan.

 - Sriracha sauce: this is a hot chilli sauce which has a little kick to it.
 Omit if you don't want to use it.
 No need to replace with anything.

 - Peanut oil: we use this both to cook in the recipe and as an ingredient in the sauce.
 It is light and clear in colour.

 - Honey: sweet and sticky.
 This balances the salt in the recipe.

 - Soy sauce: this is the most common type of soy sauce and the one found in little plastic fish containers when buying sushi.